sampaiodias/postman-exporter-for-spring/README.md

 - Supports all Mapping annotations: @RequestMapping, @GetMapping, @PostMapping, @PutMapping, @DeleteMapping, @PatchMapping.
 - Generates Postman requests configured with request methods (GET, POST, etc.), Params and Body.
 - Groups requests into folders (one folder per class/Controller).
+- Supports Postman variables (such as "{{variable-name}}").
 - Ignores classes and methods annotated with @PostmanIgnore during exportation.
-- Supports Postman variables (such as "{{variable-name}}").
+- Renames requests and folders easily with the @PostmanName annotation.